-(4) Overall, the NTMEF are well trained and capable of conducting combined arms and joint operations and are capable of limited power projection in the region.
-The land forces of the NTMEF are designed for quick deployment and are therefore lacking in heavier armour, but make up for this deficiency in a larger number of combat units within each Marine BTG.
-It is expected that the 3rd Marine BTG in Panay has been augmented with additional Divisional troops such as a Tank Coy of T-72Bs, an MRL Battery, an HQ-16 SAM AD Battery and significant Engineer troops.
-Similarly, the NTMEF maritime and air capabilities are also substantial and capable with several platforms of Tier 1 or 2 capability (<15 years old).
-Additionally, all NTMEF assets are under a unified command similar to a JTF based on the Marine Division HQ.
-It is noted that NT has significantly more forces on the mainland, but is postured along the North and South Torbian border.
-NT sees a conflict with South Torbia (Republic of Torbia -RT) as the more dangerous possibility and will keep the bulk of its forces poised for a possible RT attack.
-Consequently, we can expect that NT's considerable strike capabilities on the mainland will not be utilised in the conflict in BX as they are held in reserve for a possible RT attack.
+- (4) Overall, the SFMEF are well trained and capable of conducting combined arms and joint operations and are capable of limited power projection in the region.
+The land forces of the SFMEF are designed for quick deployment and are therefore lacking in heavier armour, but make up for this deficiency in a larger number of combat units within each Marine BTG.
+It is expected that the 1st Marine BTG in Panay has been augmented with additional Divisional troops such as a Tank Coy of T-72Bs, an MRL Battery, an HQ-16 SAM AD Battery and significant Engineer troops.
+Similarly, the SFMEF maritime and air capabilities are also substantial and capable with several platforms of Tier 1 or 2 capability (<15 years old).
+Additionally, all SFMEF assets are under a unified command similar to a JTF based on the Marine Division HQ.
+It is noted that OV has significantly more forces on the mainland, but is postured along the South Olvanan border.
+OV sees a conflict with their neighbours such as Korathidin as the more dangerous possibility and will keep the bulk of its forces poised for a possible conflict on their southern borders.
+Consequently, we can expect that OV's considerable strike capabilities on the mainland will not be utilised in the conflict in BX. - (5) Enemy Strengths - (a) General.
+OV maintains the largest military of the five Pacific countries.
+Militarily, it is a dominant actor within the region, capable of conducting military action across the spectrum of operations.
+The OV military conducts overt, covert, and clandestine operations with ripple effects across the region.
+Reporting also suggests ties between elements of OV's military and criminal and terror groups within the region, which further extends the potential for a global threat. - (b) Army.
+The Olvanan People's Army (OPA) is the largest and most influential of the OV Armed Forces.
+With compulsory national service, the OPA has a large number of military trained personnel from which to draw upon.
+The bulk of the OPA is located within the Southern and Eastern Military Theatres.
+The Southern Military Theatre has the only credible non-land based power projection capability through the OV Marine Division.
+This Marine Division reflects the OV shift to power projection and is therefore well equipped with Tier 1, 2 and 3 equipment.
+The Marine Division is slightly different to other OPA Divisions in that it has more